Ferry Corsten: 1998–2002: Out of the Blue and Trance Nation

 Also in 1999, Corsten was elected "Producer of the Year" by Muzik Magazine at the Ericsson Muzik Awards in London and, in his home country, received the Zilveren Harp music award for his numerous contributions made to Dutch dance music.
-Corsten made his debut on DJ Magazine's Top 100 DJs Poll in the same year at the #77 position.
+Corsten made his debut on DJ Magazine's Top 100 DJs Poll in the same year at the No. 77 position.
 Aside from producing, he began compiling and mixing the Trance Nation series for Ministry of Sound.
 His first installment (which went Platinum) became a commercial success, selling over 400,000 copies and charting for three weeks at number one in the UK Compilation Chart.
 Furthermore, Corsten made a mix compilation album together with Robert Smit called Tsunami One.
 In September 2000 the third Gouryella single entitled "Tenshi" was released.

-On March 9, 2001 Tsunami released "Soul On Soul", a collaboration between System F and Marc Almond, the singer of Soft Cell.
+On March 9, 2001, Tsunami released "Soul On Soul", a collaboration between System F and Marc Almond, the singer of Soft Cell.
 "Soul On Soul" is taken from the System F album Out Of The Blue and it got released including remixes by Barthezz, Kay Cee, Elektrochemie LK and The Hacker.
 The same year Corsten produced the official theme song for the legendary Dutch dance festival Dance Valley and collaborated with Armin van Buuren for "Exhale".
 Released via Tsunami, both tracks reached Gold status.
 Also in 2001, he made remixes for "Clear Blue Water" by Oceanlab, "Catch" by Kosheen and "Arms of Loren" by E'voke.
 In 2002, Corsten contributed to remix projects of tracks by Japanese superstar Ayumi Hamasaki.
 He went on to compose and arrange her heavily trance-based song "Connected", which was released in 2003, along with remixes, as a single in Germany, selling 4 million copies.